SeanKilleen/seankilleen.github.io/_posts/2024-10-13-how-to-get-package-updates-in-hard-to-reach-places-with-renovatebot.md

 RenovateBot has a solution for this called custom managers, where you can enter a file type and regex which it will scan for package updates.

-In the case of NUnit, where we have a version number for docfx in a Docker file, I could do the following in my `renovate.json` file:
+In the case of NUnit, where we have a version number for `docfx` in a Docker file, I could use the following in my `renovate.json` file:

 ```json
 "customManagers": [